rust-unofficial/too-many-lists/src/fourth-peek.md

 > Rather than enforcing this statically, RefCell enforces them at runtime.
 > If you break the rules, RefCell will just panic and crash the program.
 > Why does it return these Ref and RefMut things?
 Well, they basically behave
 > like `Rc`s but for borrowing.
-They keep the RefCell borrowed until they go out
+Also they keep the RefCell borrowed until they go out
-> of scope.
-We'll get to that later.
+> of scope. **We'll get to that later.**

 It's later.

 `Ref` and `RefMut` implement `Deref` and `DerefMut` respectively.
 So for most intents and purposes they behave *exactly* like `&T` and `&mut T`.
-However, because of how those traits work, the reference that's returned is connected to the lifetime of the Ref, and not actual RefCell.
+However, because of how those traits work, the reference that's returned is connected to the lifetime of the Ref, and not the actual RefCell.
 This means that the Ref has to be sitting around as long as we keep the reference around.

 This is in fact necessary for correctness.
 When a Ref gets dropped, it tells